TheRealPala/ppm-second-midterm/README.md

 Base users can:
 - list and retrieve events,
 - add a new reservation
 - list, retrieve, modify and delete only THEIR reservations
+- modify or delete it's user

 Staff Users can:
 - list, retrieve, add, modify and delete events,